A young Black woman talking about something serious with an older Black woman in the park.

 You should talk to your doctor about any future exams if you are starting carbamazepine.
 You might decide together to delay starting it until you have done them.

-If they are more than a week away, however, you might find that it is better to start carbamazepine to improve your motivation to study.
+If they are more than a week away, however, you might find that it is better to start carbamazepine to improve your motivation and ability to study.

 Taking carbamazepine

-Most people take carbamazepine for at least six months.
+Most people take carbamazepine for at least six months, but it may be beneficial to take it for a year or longer.

 You and your doctor should talk about how long you need to take carbamazepine before you start your treatment.